Modern Capitalism

 Introduction

-Recently, during a dinner conversation, my father mentioned receiving numerous phone calls from banks inviting him to invest.
+Recently, during a dinner conversation, my father mentioned receiving numerous unsolicited phone calls from banks inviting him to invest.

 The Monopoly of Capitalism